 There are also significant hormonal changes that are occurring within the body at this time, as your body supports not just one system, but two.

 Lack of sleep has been proven to promote a longer labor, and may even require a C-section delivery in some cases.
-When untreated, sleep apnea can also complicate your pregnancy and cause issues such as high blood pressure, in addition to lasting sleep problems.
+Sleep apnea can also complicate your pregnancy and cause issues such as high blood pressure, in addition to lasting sleep problems when untreated.
 This is why it’s important to receive the quality sleep you deserve (and require) during pregnancy.

 Adjusting to life after pregnancy is far from easy, and it affects your sleep, too.